 Our manufacturing process is rapid, scalable, and highly reproducible – enabling the commercialization of LNP-based products.
-In collaboration with the U.S. Department of Defense (DoD) on our TKM-Ebola program, we developed a number of innovations for our LNP delivery technology, such as a “commercial-scale” manufacturing process and ability to lyophilize (freeze-dry) LNP.
+Through our various collaboration arrangements, including the U.S. Department of Defense (DoD) on our TKM-Ebola program, Gritstone Oncology and Alexion Pharmaceuticals, we developed a number of innovations for our LNP delivery technology, such as a “commercial-scale” manufacturing processes and ability to lyophilize (freeze-dry) LNP.

 On August 11, 2018, Arbutus LNP Licensee, Alnylam Pharmaceuticals, announced the approval of ONPATTRO™ (patisiran), for the treatment of ATTR - Amyloidosis.
 This approval represents unprecedented clinical validation of Arbutus’ LNP technology.